How to Plan a Room That Functions Exactly The Way You Want

 • do exercise videos

-List furniture and other items you need in order to do each activity comfortably
+List what you need to do each activity comfortably

 • comfortable seating (sofa, armchair)